Dcamy/ADAPTiQ/README.md

 # 🪞 BlackMirror Lite

 > Zero-IQ failsafe for your code, your docs, and your sanity.
-> If Git ever made you lose work, this tool was built for you.
+> If Git and/or Codex (AI dev) ever made you lose work, this tool was built for you.

 ---